-Using simple tools, vulnerable households will learn how to create highly productive gardens and prepare balanced meals that would ultimately reduce their nutritional deficiencies, and make them more food secure and resilient.
-Households would be able to utilize only a small amount of land to produce nutritious food throughout the year by learning the natural principles of proper gardening and matching those principles to basic practice.
+Using simple tools, vulnerable households learned how to create highly productive gardens and prepared balanced meals that ultimately help reduced their nutritional deficiencies and make them more food secure and resilient.
+The households utilized a small amount of land to produce nutritious food throughout the year by learning the natural principles of proper gardening and matching those principles to basic practice.

-The Permagarden4all project targets 1250 children and their families/caregivers and/or 500 households.
-To inform our program design, we conducted a baseline assessment that included door to door household questionnaires/interviews, utilizing the Subjective Global Assessment (SGA) tool, Household Dietary Diversity Scale (HDDS), etc., to evaluate the households’ feeding behaviors and health.
+The Permagarden4all project targeted 1250 children, their families/caregivers, and/or 500 households.
+To inform our program design, we conducted a baseline assessment that included door-to-door household questionnaires/interviews, utilizing the Subjective Global Assessment (SGA) tool, Household Dietary Diversity Scale (HDDS), etc., to evaluate the households’ feeding behaviors and health.
 Experienced Permagarden Education and Management Taskforce (PEMT) working alongside farmers, trained the households on the construction and management of these permagardens.

-The permagarden4all initiative also seeks to build the capacity of these small-scale farmers to withstand and adapt to environmental shocks and stress, including soil infertility, droughts or floods, and still be able to produce nutritious crops throughout the year.
+The permagarden4all initiative also sought to build the capacity of small-scale farmers to withstand and adapt to environmental shocks and stress, including soil infertility, droughts, or floods, and still be able to produce nutritious crops throughout the year.

-PEMTs are working with farmers to construct a permagarden in each household to increase access to a nutritious diet.
-Plant positive pest control practice, focusing on pest and drought resistance crops, such as, sweet potatoes, peas, broad beans, tomatoes, stonehead cabbage, etc. will be planted.
-Water conservation and agronomic techniques, including mulching, plastic water bottles, crop rotation, and companion cropping will be adopted to further improve crop production.
+PEMTs worked with farmers to construct a permagarden in each household to increase access to a nutritious diet.
+Plant positive pest control practice, focusing on pest and drought resistance crops, such as, sweet potatoes, peas, broad beans, tomatoes, stone head cabbage, etc. were planted.
+Water conservation and agronomic techniques, including mulching, plastic water bottles, crop rotation, and companion cropping were adopted to further improve crop production.